natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.D.450B%20Barougan.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The Barougan (“battle” in Arabic),  was a very minor off-shoot of the M.D.450B Ouragan.
+The Barougan ("battle" in Arabic),  was a very minor off-shoot of the M.D.450B Ouragan.
 The main difference was the new gear design that would allow the Barougan to take off from undeveloped runways.
 The nose gear stayed the same; however, the main gear in the center of the aircraft was very different.
 The Barougan had four wheels in the center to help absorb the load from grass runways and it proved to be a good design.
 A tail parachute was also added to decrease the landing distance and make it more viable.
 Unfortunately for the Barougan, the program was cut short due to budget constraints and was reconverted back to its original configuration.

 Introduced in [[Update 1.73 "Vive la France"]], the '''{{Specs|name}}''' is a decent early jet fighter.
 It has four chin-mounted 20 mm cannons and access to bombs as well as SNEB type 23 rockets.
 Although it has four cannons, the ammo belts are less than desirable and greatly hinder the effectiveness of the guns.
 The Rolls-Royce engine is decent; although if players choose higher fuel settings, the Barougan will greatly struggle with accelerating quickly and overall energy retention will diminish.
 Overall, the Barougan is a decent aircraft for players progressing through the French tech tree and serves as a good indicator of upcoming native French jets.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
+The Barougan flies very similarly to the Ouragan, that means that it is a very capable dogfighter when it sits at low energy states.
+Its wings allow it to retain energy decently at speeds below 600 km/h; while the top speed and acceleration is not comparable to jets like the Su-11 and Meteor NF.13, its good handling compensates the that lack of performance at higher speeds.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics